medic/medic-docs/md/dev/workflow.md

 ## Daily Stand

 Each day developers post our objectives in the #dailies Slack channel for the previous and current day and discuss any potential blockers.
-If a issue will not be completed within an interation time frame that should be discussed.
+If a issue will not be completed within an iteration time frame that should be discussed.

-## Weekly Stand
+## Weekly Call

-Each week developers post out objectives and accomplishments in the #weeklies Slack channel to keep the wider organisation up to date on development progress.
+Each week the team meets on a call to discuss progress and plans for the next week.
+Someone reports back to #weeklies to update the wider team.

 ## Fortnightly Iterations